Xenophobia: Buhari, Ramaphosa meet in October - Vanguard News

 By Johnbosco Agbakwuru

-PRESIDENT Muhammadu Buhari and South African President, Cyril Ramaphosa, will meet in October to discuss issues relating to wellbeing of citizens and ways to further strengthen trade relations between the two largest African economies.
+PRESIDENT Muhammadu Buhari and South African President, Cyril Ramaphosa, will meet in October to discuss issues relating to the well-being of citizens and ways to further strengthen trade relations between the two largest African economies.

 The proposed meeting was disclosed by the Senior Special Assistant to the President on Media and Publicity, Mallam Garba Shehu in a statement in Abuja on Saturday.